-If opposition by a community is determined, but there is no clear connection between the community and the applied-for gTLD string, the objection will fail.
+If opposition by a community is determined, but there is no strong association between the community and the applied-for gTLD string, the objection will fail.

 Detriment - The objector must prove that there is a likelihood of detriment to the rights or legitimate interests of its associated community.
-Factors that could be used by a panel in making this determination include:
+Factors that could be used by a panel in making this determination include but are not limited to:

-- Damage to the reputation of the community that would result from the applicant's operation of the applied-for gTLD string; - Evidence that the applicant is not acting or does not intend to act in accordance with the interests of the community; - Interference with the core activities of the community that would result from the applicant's operation of the applied-for gTLD string; and - Dependence of the community on the DNS for its core activities.
+- Damage to the reputation of the community that would result from the applicant's operation of the applied-for gTLD string; - Evidence that the applicant is not acting or does not intend to act in accordance with the interests of the community or of users more widely, including evidence that the applicant has not proposed or does not intend to institute effective security protection for user interests; - Interference with the core activities of the community that would result from the applicant's operation of the applied-for gTLD string; and - Dependence of the community on the DNS for its core activities.